The Australian Government announced changes to the immigration and border protection portfolio in relation to future border protection arrangements.

 Overview of legislative changes

 The Australian Government is committed to enhancing Australia's border protection arrangements and has announced significant reforms to strengthen them.
-In May 2014, the Government announced the integration of the Department of Immigration and Border Protection and the Australia Customs and Border Protection Service into a single department and the establishment of the Australian Border Force from 1 July 2015.
-The introduction of the ABF Bill and ABF Amendment Bill to Parliament represents a significant step towards that milestone.
+In May 2014, the Government announced the integration of the Department of Immigration and Border Protection and the Australia Customs and Border Protection Service into a single Department and the establishment of the Australian Border Force from 1 July 2015.

 The cornerstone of the ABF Bill is the creation of the Australian Border Force (the ABF); an operational border control and enforcement entity within the Department of Immigration and Border Protection charged with enforcing customs and immigration laws and protecting Australia's borders.